mflaviusm/The-Game-Master/README.md

 * Button text
   * After the user responds to the last question or time is up the 'next button' text should change to 'finish'.

-* Register score when time expires
+* Register score when the time expires
  * On any question, if the time expires and the user has not made a choice, 1 point should be added to the incorrect answer counter.